-You could almost smell it in the air last Sunday morning: this was going to be a week in the 2018 NFL season where the favorites took care of business and delivered massive wins to the sportsbooks across the nation.
-By the time the dust had settled at the end of the night with the Chiefs hammering the Bengals and covering the 6 point spread by 29 points, most gamblers went to bed a lot poorer than they had been at the start of the day.
+You could almost smell it in the air last Sunday morning, it was going to be a week of favorites taking care of business, delivering massive paydays for sportsbooks across the nation.
+By the time the dust had settled at the end of Week 7 of the 2018 NFL Season with the Chiefs hammering the Bengals and covering the 6 point spread by 29 points.
+Needless to say, most underdog-supporters went to bed a lot poorer than when they started the day.

-Speaking of “beat-downs” the hapless Buffalo Bills again fell to their knees and crumbled, this time against the mighty Indianapolis Colts, who going into the game had only one win on the season.
-Indy took care of business at home and easily covered the 7½ point spread and won by 32 thanks to QB Andrew Luck throwing four touchdowns, (we think his arm is almost healed).
-It’s starting to look quite possible that the Bills will end up in December as the worst team in football: stay tuned.
+Speaking of “beat-downs”, the hapless Buffalo Bills again fell to their knees and crumbled, this time against the mighty Indianapolis Colts, who going in had only one win on the season.
+Indy took care of business at home and easily covered the 7½ point spread, winning by 32 thanks to QB Andrew Luck throwing four touchdowns, (we think his arm is almost healed).
+It’s starting to look quite possible the Bills will end up in December as the worst team in football: stay tuned.

-Finally, the Tennessee Titans went into their game at Wembley Stadium in London against the Chargers as a 6½ point underdog and almost got the upset victory.
-They scored a touchdown with 31 seconds left in the game and decided to go for 2 instead of kicking the extra point, however, Adrian Phillips slapped down Marcus Mariota’s pass and Los Angeles won the game 20-19.
-Veteran gamblers already know not to put too much money down on the 5-2 Chargers going forward as they end up disappointing fans every year at the end of the season – save your bankroll for the Dogs.
+Finally, the Tennessee Titans went into Wembley Stadium in London against the Chargers as a 6½ point underdog and almost got the upset victory.
+They scored a touchdown with 31 seconds left and decided to go for 2 instead of kicking the extra point, however, Adrian Phillips slapped down Marcus Mariota’s pass and Los Angeles won the game 20-19.
+Veteran punters already know not to back the 5-2 Chargers going forward as they end up disappointing fans every year in the second half of the season – save your gambling bankroll for fun Dogs that might bite.